 I did my fair share of real-life testing so I know what works.
 I wanted to share some of the great winter travel essentials that I have found over the years that helped keep me warm during those NYC winters.
 Just like it is important to be prepared with a packing list for the beach, you should have a special winter vacation packing list as well.

+Of course, a winter holiday packing list needs to include a coat!
 I have bought and tried a lot of different types of winter coats and my favorite is a puffy (down) one.
 Puffy coats keep me warmer than wool coats.
 I prefer one that has a hood so that I have the option to put the hood up if it starts raining or snowing.
 I recommend staying away from a plain black coat.
 Everyone has a plain black coat and it could easily be mistaken for someone else’s when hung on a coat rack or coming out of airport security.
 I still try to stay with a neutral color like a gray, brown, or tan.

 I think the best winter travel jacket goes down to just above your knees.
 If it’s longer, it can get in the way, plus your boots will be keeping your legs warm.
 If it’s shorter, it won’t be as warm.
 You will be wearing it a lot if you are in a cold destination so make sure the style suits you and it is something you like!